 - Mysteries on Main Street in Johnstown, NY

 - Market Block Books in Troy, NY

 - The Open Door in Schenectady, NY

 Do you frequent an independent bookstore?
 Ask the store owners to use the contact page to obtain copies.

 Are you a member of an organization looking for speakers?
-Do you belong to a book club interested in meeting (via Skype) the author after you read the book?
+Do you belong to a book club interested in meeting (via FaceTime) the author after you read the book?